Japanese Loanwords 🤩 41 You Should Learn Straight Away

 In short, the creativity of Japanese people is often way beyond what English speakers imagine.

-There are a wide range of Japanese-English loan words, some of them are al most identical in sound, but also some of them are quite unique.
+There is a wide range of Japanese-English loan words, some of them are al most identical in sound, but also some of them are quite unique.

 Above we have tried to give you some of the more curious, less obvious examples to show you some of the back stories that are involved which really invoke a lot of interest from foreign learners of Japanese.